vendia/blog/posts/2022-05-27-apis-for-data.md

 _Figure 3: The “Polling Conundrum” – Polling too quickly hits operational limits and can lock clients out or even crash the infrastructure on which it runs.
 Polling too slowly allows information to drift even further out of date (and makes clients even less consistent with one another)._

-# Alternative Architectures
+# Alternative architectures

 The realization that data-centric APIs are an attempt to create a “distributed database without the actual database” is hardly new.
 Almost a century ago, computer scientists realized that keeping multiple copies of any kind of data consistent required _transactions_, and early versions of databases were born.

 With all the sophisticated progress in database technology since, why can’t we “just do that” to make the problem go away?
 Let’s take a look at some of the options that exist.

-## Multi-region Databases
+## Multi-region databases

 Some subsets of data-centric sharing relationships have easy, effective solutions to the inherent inconsistencies of APIs.
 The most obvious example are cloud databases that can replicate their data without the need for application-level involvement.  \